How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Non-Exclusive Music Libraries

 As the name implies, non-exclusive music libraries have a non-exclusive agreement for selling your tracks.
 This means your tracks are not tied to a specific library.
-You can upload all of your tracks in as many non-exclusive libraries as you want, expanding the reach of your music and exposing them to more buyers.
+You can upload all of your tracks in as many non-exclusive libraries as you want, expanding the reach of your music and exposing it to more buyers.

 Here are the benefits of selling your music on non-exclusive libraries: